 Zahra Premji is a host/reporter for CBC News in Edmonton.
-She has worked in B.C. and Manitoba.
+She has worked in B.C. and Manitoba on various stories from health and crime to asylum seekers and immigration.
 You can reach her at email@example.com

 Latest from Zahra Premji

 Edmontonians aim to come out of COVID-19 isolation with new skills

 It's easy to get caught up feeling lonely while self-isolating during the COVID-19 pandemic.
 But if you take to social media or head online, it isn't hard to find someone teaching or learning a new skill.